 Matomo will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to

 http://server-ip/piwik and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Matomo.
-Thanks for using this tutorial for installing Install Matomo open source web analytics application on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Matomo on website.
+Thanks for using this tutorial for installing Install Matomo open source web analytics application on the Debian 9 Stretch system.
+For additional help or useful information, we recommend you check the official Matomo website.